cllebrun/cllebrun.github.io/labs/0_Registration/README.md

 # Add a promocode to your IBM Cloud account

-+ Convert your Lite account to a trial account:
++ Convert your Lite account to a Trial account:

 <img src="./images/code.gif"/>

 Once you applied your code, you get more resources on IBM Cloud!

-Your trial account is valid for about 6 months (depending of your code).
+Your Trial account is valid for about 6 months (depending of your code).

 <img src="./images/codeapplied.png"/>